Order Rodents (Rodentia)

 A dramatic scream of the yellow ground squirrel, taken from the burrow

-The threatening chirr The vocal repertoire: alarm call, scream, grunt, snarl, chirr and pant
+The vocal repertoire: alarm call, scream, grunt, snarl, chirr and pant

 The juvenile yellow ground squirrel producing a few clusters of alarm calls toward a human.
 Black “collar” is a dye mark |